chrisstanarsenault/GoShorty/README.md

 ## What you'll need to do to get up and running!

-- Use 'npm install' to install all the dependancies listed above
+- Use 'npm install' to install all the dependencies listed above
 - Spin up that server by running 'node express_server.js"
 - Use the browser of your choice, and go to 'localhost:8080'
 - And lastly, and most important: Have fun!